shahdalhaj/Databases-Homework/week-2/mandatory/2-ecommerce-db/task.md

 psql -d cyf_ecommerce -f cyf_ecommerce.sql
 ```

-Open the file `cyf_ecommerce.sql` in VSCode and make sure you understand all the SQL code.
-Take a piece of paper and draw the database with the different relations between tables.
+Open the file `cyf_ecommerce.sql` in VSCode and examine the SQL code.
+Take a piece of paper and draw the database with the different relationships between tables (as defined by the REFERENCES keyword in the CREATE TABLE commands).
 Identify the foreign keys and make sure you understand the full database schema.

 ## Task